What should I do if I encounter port occupation problem during AnQiCMS installation?

-As a website operator who has been deeply involved with AnQiCMS for many years, I know that even a tiny technical detail can become a stumbling block for the smooth launch of a new system.Among them, port occupation problems are a typical scenario often encountered during the initial installation or expansion of AnQiCMS.Today, let's delve into how to efficiently identify and resolve the port occupation issue when installing AnQiCMS.
+As a website operator who has been deeply involved with AnQiCMS for many years, I know that even a small technical detail can become a stumbling block for users to smoothly go online.Among them, the problem of port occupation is a typical scenario often encountered when initially installing or expanding AnQiCMS.Today, let's delve into how to efficiently identify and resolve port occupation issues when installing AnQiCMS.

 How to identify port occupation

-There are mainly two situations for port occupation recognition: one is that an error message is directly displayed during the installation process of AnQiCMS, and the other is that manual troubleshooting is needed when the website cannot be accessed.
+There are mainly two situations for identifying port occupation: one is the direct error prompt during the installation of AnQiCMS, and the other is that manual troubleshooting is needed when the website cannot be accessed.

-During the installation process of AnQiCMS, if there is a port conflict, you will receive a clear error prompt directly, such as 'Port is already in use'.This is where you have already identified the problem.
+During the installation process of AnQiCMS, if a port conflict occurs, you will receive a clear error prompt directly, such as "Port is already in use".At this point, you have already clarified the problem.

 When you need to manually troubleshoot, you can confirm through the following steps:

-Once the port occupation is confirmed, the solution is relatively simple.
+Once the port occupancy is confirmed, it is relatively simple to resolve.
 There are mainly two strategies: changing the running port of AnQiCMS, or terminating the process occupying the port.

 This is the recommended and most secure solution.
 AnQiCMS allows you to customize its running port.

-• Installed via Baota Panel, 1Panel, or aaPanelIf you are deploying AnQiCMS Docker container using these mainstream server management panels, there is usually a dedicated step in the installation wizard to configure the 'server port' or 'container mapping port'.When you detect that port 8001 is occupied, simply change this port to another unoccupied port number on the installation interface.These panels will automatically handle Docker container port mapping and reverse proxy configuration, allowing your website to be accessed normally through HTTP/HTTPS ports.
+config.jsonfile.
+Open the file and locate the configuration item related to the port (usuallyportOr similar field), change its default value 8001 to another unused port number on the server, such as 8002, 8003, etc.Save the file and restart the AnQiCMS service. - Install through Baota panel, 1Panel or aaPanelIf you are using these mainstream server management panels to deploy the AnQiCMS Docker container, then there will usually be a special step in the installation wizard to configure the 'server port' or 'container mapping port'.When you detect that port 8001 is occupied, simply change this port to another unoccupied port number in the installation interface.These panels will automatically handle the port mapping and reverse proxy configuration of Docker containers, allowing your website to access through HTTP/HTTPS ports normally.

 Terminate the process occupying the port